outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    ```

    The hypen character cannot be omitted!
-4. If there exist multiple CMD/ENTRYPOINT instructions from different layers, only that of the topmost layer will execute upon container start.
+4. If there exist multiple CMD/ENTRYPOINT instructions from different layers, only that of the topmost layer will be executed upon container start.
 All the rest CMD/ENTRYPOINT are overriden.
 5. After the building, we can run *nginx:v3* image:

    ```bash